Essential travel info and city map

 How many days should I spend in Geneva?

-If you want to join guided tours in the CERN or the United Nations headquarters, we recommend staying 2 to 3 days.
+If you want to join guided tours in the CERN or the United Nations headquarters, I recommend staying 2 to 3 days.

 For additional trips into France (for example to Chamonix-Mont-Blanc) and to explore the western part of Lake Geneva, count on 4 or 5 days.

-If you mainly want to explore the Swiss mountains, we recommend choosing another base town instead of Geneva.
+If you mainly want to explore the Swiss mountains, you’d best choose another base town instead of Geneva.

 -